-'Main constraint' for firefighters battling the Alisal Fire in California is heavy winds fueling the flames, officials say
+California's Alisal Fire has prompted evacuations, road and Amtrak closures.
+And the heavy winds are making it hard to tame

-(CNN)The hundreds of firefighters working to tame the Alisal Fire in California are also battling strong winds that have made suppressing the flames more challenging.
+(CNN)California firefighters are battling flames and strong winds as they tackle the Alisal Fire, which has already shut down a section of the iconic Highway 101 and Amtrak lines in Santa Barbara County.

-The fire, burning in Santa Barbara County, has shut down a section of the iconic Highway 101 as well as Amtrak lines in the area.
 The 13,400-acre fire, burning 20 miles northwest of Santa Barbara in Refugio Canyon, was 5% contained as of late Tuesday.

 The fire grew quickly after sparking on Monday, officials said.
 The cause is unknown.